 Mineral prices, in particular gold and silver, are volatile.
 The prices are subject to market supply and demand, political and economic factors, and commodity speculation, all of which can interact with one another to cause significant price movement from day to day and hour to hour.
 These price movements can affect the Company's ability to operate and to raise financing through the sale of its common shares.

 10. SEGMENTED INFORMATION

 The Company's one reportable operating segment is the acquisition and exploration of mineral properties.
 Geographic information is as follows:

-Septem ber 30, 2020 Decem nber 31, 2019 Exploration and evaluation assets Sweden \$ 1 \$ 1
+March 31, 2021 Decembe er 31, 2020 Exploration and evaluation assets Sweden \$ 1 \$ 1